Live Demo: Get Started with MotherDuck & See the NEW Instant Preview Mode!Register Now

 The first step in sharing databases in MotherDuck is to create a share, which can be done in both UI and SQL.
 Creating a share does not incur additional costs, and no actual data is copied or transferred - creating a share is a zero-copy, metadata-only operation.

-1. Click on the "trident" next to the database you'd like to share.
-Select "share". trident
+Click on the "trident" next to the database you'd like to share.
+Select "share".
+Then:

-3. Choose whether the share should only be accessible by users in your Organization, or all MotherDuck users.
+2. Choose whether the share should only be accessible by users in your Organization, anyone with the share link, or only specified users in your Organization.

 Organization shares